JUNE 17, 2022

 Professor Nicola Harris, from Monash's Central Clinical School, made the surprising discovery working with study co-lead, Professor Kathy McCoy from the University of Calgary, and scientists from Switzerland.
 Their paper was published in Immunity this week.

-"The study showed a critical role for in facilitating mutualistic interactions between host and microbiota, the millions of bacteria in the gut," Professor Harris said.
-"It turns our views of eosinophil function on its head and will no doubt spur a lot more research into these relatively rare ," she said.
+"The study showed a critical role for eosinophils in facilitating mutualistic interactions between host and microbiota, the millions of bacteria in the gut," Professor Harris said.
+"It turns our views of eosinophil function on its head and will no doubt spur a lot more research into these relatively rare cells," she said.

-Around 10–15 years ago scientists realized that eosinophils accounted for 10–30% of white blood cells in the and asked why.
+Around 10–15 years ago scientists realized that eosinophils accounted for 10–30% of white blood cells in the gastrointestinal tract and asked why.
 The answer has remained a mystery, Professor Harris said.
 "We set out to answer why these supposedly tissue-destructive cells were sitting in the gut."

 The scientists investigated the possible role of eosinophils in the main functions of the small intestine using germ-free animal models and advanced 3D microscopy.
 They found that eosinophils coordinated the gut's response to bacteria.